The Mackay Marine Classroom aimed to reconnect students, in the greater Mackay region, with the coast and marine environment.

-The program organisers believe science should be taught by experience and the Great Barrier Reef and its islands offer just about the best marine studies classroom in the world.
+The organisers believed science should be taught by experience and the Great Barrier Reef and its islands offer just about the best marine studies classroom in the world.
 The Mackay Marine Classroom was fully aligned with the senior marine science, oceanography and conservation and sustainability curriculums.

-Wildmob and Reef Catchments developed the program to deliver an education experience that could not be compared to any other.
+Wildmob, which no longer operates, and Reef Catchments, developed the program to deliver an education experience that could not be compared to any other.
 Students had the choice to go on board for a day-trip or for a full four day camp on Brampton Island which included field visits to local beaches.
 During their time exploring both land and water, students developed a functional understanding of, and an appreciation for, the coast and marine environment.

 - Coastal processes in the Mackay region